talisma-cassoma/The-method-of-least-squares-on-Matlab/README.md

 The method consists of a prescription (empirical method), which is that the function fα (x) which best describes the data is that which minimizes the quadratic sum of the deviations of the measures to the predictions of y (x).
-I presume that you also snow how The method of least squares works,if not search on wikipedia for this details cause this part is just the application of it
+I presume that you also snow how The method of least squares works, if not search on wikipedia for this details cause this part is just the application of it